Saltwells Local Nature Reserve: History

 Saltwells Local Nature Reserve was created in 1981 and was the first such reserve created in the county of West Midlands.

 Although now mainly woodland and grass-covered areas, the reserve was once the scene of extensive industrial activity, particularly the extraction of coal, which took place from medieval times until the second half of the 20th century.
 For example, Saltwells Wood, in the centre of the reserve, contains the remains of medieval coal-mining activity, and part of it was designated as a scheduled ancient monument in 2002.
 Much more recently, the side of Netherton Hill in the reserve, now covered in gorse and grassland, was the site of opencast coal mining in the 1960s.
-Saltwells Wood contain other traces of industrial activity, the most notable probably being Doulton's Claypit, a site where clay was extracted for many years.
+Saltwells Wood contains other traces of industrial activity, the most notable probably being Doulton's Claypit, a site where clay was extracted for many years.
 The claypit has been designated a Site of Special Scientific Interest (SSSI).
 Another SSSI within the reserve is Brewin's Canal Section.
 This site was designated because the canal cutting, dating from the 1858 canal improvements, displays geological strata from the base of the coal measures.

 Just off the Cinderbank road, inside the reserve, lies the site of Netherton Hall, once owned by the family of the Lords of Dudley with records going back to the 16th century.
 The hall fell down in 1860 century as a result of mining subsidence.